hmakelin/gisnav/README.md

 # Quick Start
 ## Prerequisites
-You will need a [tile based](https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames) endpoint for high-resolution aerial or satellite imagery with coverage over the demo area (San Carlos or KSQL airport in CA, USA) for the following example to work.
+* You will need a [tile based](https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames) endpoint for high-resolution aerial or satellite imagery with coverage over the demo area (San Carlos or KSQL airport in CA, USA) for the following example to work.
+* *Strongly recommended*: NVIDIA GPU and CUDA installed.
+It's not a strict requirement, but these instructions may not work.

 ## 1. Run the simulation environment
 See [README.md](https://gitlab.com/px4-ros2-map-nav/px4-ros2-map-nav-sim.git) at the `px4-ros2-map-nav-sim` repository